Owner Of Vince's Crabhouse Under Fire For Comments About Protests; Restaurants To Close For 9 Days

 The post from Vince Meyer reads, “there is one place I bet protesters/rioters won’t light on fire or break into or even block the road to…the social services building.”

 The post went viral, and over the weekend protesters went to Meyer’s Middle River and Fallston locations to express their frustration.
+On Sunday, some of those protesters held signs with images of some of Meyer’s other Facebook posts.

 READ MORE: George Floyd Death: Protesters Gather Around Maryland Sunday